WATER DIPLOMACY TOURS

 Stop 1.
 Syrian Fort, overlook vantage point

+At this abandoned Syrian Fort along the southern slopes of the Golan Heights, we will learn about political geography, borders and water security.
 At this panoramic lookout point, we will learn about: water disputes between Israel and Syria, the Johnston Plan (the simulation done in class), the dispute over the water rights of the Sea of Galilee (the Kinneret), the importance of the Yarmouk River in relations between Israel and Jordan including the peace treaty in 1994, and water realities in the community of Hama, Jordan- just across the way.

 Stop 2.
 Degania Dam

-The dam was built in the 1930s in order to divert water to the electric power plant in Naharayim and then after 1948 to divert the Jordan River for domestic purposes.
+The dam was built in the 1930s in order to divert water to the electric power plant in Naharayim and then after 1948 to divert the Jordan River for developmental purposes.
 Water diversion is the main reason for the poor quality of the Jordan River and the depletion of the Dead Sea.